How to File an LLC in Texas

 This completes your EIN filing process.
-Your LLC is now set for Federal taxation.
+You can now file federal tax for your LLC.

-The State of Texas requires all LLCs regardless of their business operations or Federal filing status to file Texas Franchise Tax.
-This tax is assessed for doing business in Texas.
+State law says that all Texas LLCs regardless of their business operations or Federal filing status must file Texas Franchise Tax.
+This franchise tax is assessed for doing business in Texas.
 The Franchise Tax is one of three various tax rates.

 - 0.375% of taxable revenue for wholesalers and retailers